taophilosophy/diff-articles/ti-jiao-zhe-zhi-nan.md

 % git checkout issue              # Back to where you were
 ```

 ##### 5.6.2.2.
 Ooops!
-I committed something to the wrong branch
+I committed something to the wrong branch!

 **Q:**  I was working on feature on the `wilma` branch, but accidentally committed a change relevant to the `fred` branch in 'wilma'.
 What do I do?

 **A:**  The answer is similar to the previous one, but with cherry picking.
 This assumes there’s only one commit on wilma, but will generalize to more complicated situations.
 It also assumes that it’s the last commit on wilma (hence using wilma in the `git cherry-pick` command), but that too can be generalized.

 ```
 # We're on branch wilma
 % git checkout fred		# move to fred branch
 % git cherry-pick wilma		# copy the misplaced commit
 % git checkout wilma		# go back to wilma branch
 % git reset --hard HEAD^	# move what wilma refers to back 1 commit
 ```

 Git experts would first rewind the wilma branch by 1 commit, switch over to fred and then use `git reflog` to see what that 1 deleted commit was and cherry-pick it over.

 **Q:**  But what if I want to commit a few changes to `main`, but keep the rest in `wilma` for some reason?

 **A:**  The same technique above also works if you are wanting to 'land' parts of the branch you are working on into `main` before the rest of the branch is ready (say you noticed an unrelated typo, or fixed an incidental bug).
 You can cherry pick those changes into `main`, then push to the parent repository.
 Once you’ve done that, cleanup couldn’t be simpler: just `git rebase -i`.
 Git will notice you’ve done this and skip the common changes automatically (even if you had to change the commit message or tweak the commit slightly).
 There’s no need to switch back to wilma to adjust it: just rebase!

 **Q:**  I want to split off some changes from branch `wilma` into branch `fred`

 **A:**  The more general answer would be the same as the previous.
 You’d checkout/create the `fred` branch, cherry pick the changes you want from `wilma` one at a time, then rebase `wilma` to remove those changes you cherry picked. `git rebase -i main wilma` will toss you into an editor, and remove the `pick` lines that correspond to the commits you copied to `fred`.
 If all goes well, and there are no conflicts, you’re done.
 If not, you’ll need to resolve the conflicts as you go.

 The other way to do this would be to checkout `wilma` and then create the branch `fred` to point to the same point in the tree.
 You can then `git rebase -i` both these branches, selecting the changes you want in `fred` or `wilma` by retaining the pick likes, and deleting the rest from the editor.
 Some people would create a tag/branch called `pre-split` before starting in case something goes wrong in the split.
 You can undo it with the following sequence:

 ```
 % git checkout pre-split	# Go back
 % git branch -D fred		# delete the fred branch
 % git checkout -B wilma		# reset the wilma branch
 % git branch -d pre-split	# Pretend it didn't happen
 ```

 The last step is optional.
 If you are going to try again to split, you’d omit it.

 **Q:**  But I did things as I read along and didn’t see your advice at the end to create a branch, and now `fred` and `wilma` are all screwed up.
 How do I find what `wilma` was before I started.
 I don’t know how many times I moved things around.

 **A:**  All is not lost.
 You can figure out it, so long as it hasn’t been too long, or too many commits (hundreds).

 So I created a wilma branch and committed a couple of things to it, then decided I wanted to split it into fred and wilma.
 Nothing weird happened when I did that, but let’s say it did.
 The way to look at what you’ve done is with the `git reflog`:

 ```
 % git reflog